Layxe/Logseq-Linkwarden/README.md

 # Logseq Linkwarden Plugin

-**Import links from Linkwarden into Logseq as rendered PDF.
+**Import links from your Linkwarden collection into Logseq as PDF.
 Keep track of your reading status and annotate important information.**

 ![Logseq Linkwarden Introduction Video](./docs/LogseqLinkwarden.gif)